 Ontario is the most populous province in Canada and a quick trip through in your RV can help illustrate why more Canadians choose to live in this province more than any other.
-Bordered by the Great Lakes and the legendary Niagara Falls, Ontario has plenty of outdoor and indoor fun to keep even the most stir-crazy of RVers satisfied.
+Bordered by the Great Lakes and the legendary Niagara Falls, Ontario, Canada has plenty of outdoor and indoor fun to keep even the most stir-crazy of RVers and road trippers satisfied.

-Let’s explore this capital province by exploring Ontario’s top five best RV parks, grounds, and sites so you know where to stay when visiting the “Heartland Province.”
+Let’s explore the capital province by exploring Ontario’s top five best RV parks and campgrounds; you know where to stay when visiting the “Heartland Province.”

 Niagara Falls KOA: Niagara Falls